lukaszgrolik/styleo-admin-theme/web/docs/README.md

 # Styleo Admin - Responsive Admin Theme

 *Styleo Admin* is a fully responsive bootstrap admin theme built with Sass.
-It has tons of features and ready-to-use UI elements, widgets, form plugins, charts and pages.
+It has a lot of features and ready-to-use UI elements, widgets, form plugins, charts and extra pages.

 ## Features

 - **Fully Responsive**
-- Built with latest version of **Bootstrap 3**
+- Built with the latest version of **Bootstrap 3**
 - **53 pages** including pages such as **User Profile**, **Gallery**, **Calendar**, **Timeline**, **Chat**, **Login**, **Register** and **Error Pages**
 - Responsive **Graphs/Charts**
 - Latest **Glyphicons** and **Font Awesome** icons